 Drippers and Distribution

 There are many options for distributing water to the plants.
-You can run inline drippers and bubblers on a stake (as in the system described at CocoForCannabis.com), or use halos or other devices designed to distribute the water.
-Based on my experience talking to and working with other growers with drip systems, they all have problems distributing the water thoroughly.
+You can run inline drippers and bubblers on a stake, or use halos or other devices designed to distribute the water.
+See my DIY Automatic Watering System Tutorial.

 Be Aware, Low Pressure